unitaryfund/mitiq/README.md

 ## Error mitigation techniques

 Mitiq currently implements [zero-noise extrapolation](https://mitiq.readthedocs.io/en/stable/guide/guide-zne.html) and is designed to support [additional techniques](https://github.com/unitaryfund/mitiq/wiki).

 ## Documentation

 Mitiq's documentation is hosted at [mitiq.readthedocs.io](https://mitiq.readthedocs.io).
 A PDF version of the latest release can be found [here](https://mitiq.readthedocs.io/_/downloads/en/latest/pdf/).

+## Examples

+Examples on the use of Mitiq are present in the form of Jupyter notebooks in the [examples/](https://github.com/unitaryfund/mitiq/tree/master/examples) repository.
+They are collected in this [index](examples.html) and rendered as part of the documentation.

 ## Developer information